Leading Anodizing Manufacturers

 Electrolytic Coloring

-When anodizing aluminum, the cathode is either metal or graphite, while the anode is the aluminum workpiece.
+Whenanodized aluminum, the cathode is either metal or graphite, while the anode is the aluminum workpiece.
 Depending on the salt solution and the AC voltage used during electrolysis, the oxide or hydroxide that precipitates within the pores gives the film colors like brown, bronze, blue, yellowish gray, or black.
 Aluminum's metallic nature, however, is kept.

 Electrolytic Coloring and Organinc Coloring